 Are You Covered?

-At All Trades Cover, we offer workers compensation insurance as part of our trade insurance package.
-Speak to our team for a workers compensation insurance quote.
+At All Trades Cover, we offer workers compensation insurance that’s specifically for trades businesses.
+Speak to our friendly team for a workers compensation insurance quote.

 Compulsory for All Businesses

 Workers compensation insurance is compulsory in every state and territory in Australia if you’re an employer with employees.
 The state and territory governments regulates their own workers compensation schemes and they’re administered differently depending on where you live.

 If you live in Western Australia, Northern Territory, Tasmania or the ACT, workers compensation is handled privately through an insurer.
 In NSW, South Australia and Victoria, insurers act on behalf of the government authority.
 Finally, in Queensland the scheme is operated solely by the government.

 Speak to All Trades Cover today to find out more about workers compensation insurance in Australia and how it applies to your business.

 It only takes a few minutes.
 Get a quote from our friendly team at All Trades Cover today.
 We offer affordable insurance solutions for over 100 different trades.

 In the event of a work-related injury, your insurance policy provides coverage of:

 - Statutory workers’ compensation entitlements due to an injured worker; and